ibexa/documentation-developer/docs/ibexa_engage/create_campaign.md

 You can add [Campaign block]([[= user_doc =]]/content_management/block_reference/#campaign-block) in Page Builder to display campaign on the Landing Page.

 To select campaign, go to **Properties** tab -> **Campaign** and choose campaign from the drop-down list.
 This list includes all campaigns available on user's Qualifio account which are active or scheduled to launch in the future.

+You can set the dimensions of the field in which the campaign is displayed.
+To do it, insert width and height values in the proper fields.
+If size fields are blank, the system sets default template values.
+It's recommended to adjust them for better results.

 ![Campaign block](campaign_block.png "Campaign block")

 ## Embed campaign in the Rich text field

 You can embed campaign in the Rich text field with Campaign custom tag.
-To do it, insert campaign content item in the Rich Text Field and paste Campaign URL.
+To do it, insert campaign content item in the Rich Text Field and choose campaign from the drop-down list.
+This list includes all campaigns available on user's Qualifio account which are active or scheduled to launch in the future.

+You can set the dimensions of the field in which the campaign is displayed.
+To do it, insert width and height values in the proper fields.
+If size fields are blank, the system sets default template values.
+It's recommended to adjust them for better results.

 ![Campaign custom tag](campaign_custom_tag.png "Campaign custom tag")